dora-team/dora.dev/hugo/content/faq/_index.md

 _DORA Core is an ongoing effort.
 Learn more, and provide feedback, in [DORA GitHub Discussions](https://github.com/dora-team/dora.dev/discussions)._

+## Research and data
+### How can I access DORA's research findings and data?
+DORA is committed to sharing our research insights and methodologies to benefit the broader community.
+We believe in the power of transparency and collaboration to drive continuous improvement in software delivery and organizational performance.

+* **Our research reports**: We publish [detailed reports](/publications/) that contain in-depth analyses, key findings, and actionable recommendations based on our research programs.
+* **Research methods and survey questions**: We make our research methods and survey questions available under a Creative Commons license, allowing others to learn from our approach and potentially replicate or adapt our studies.
+You can find these resources within our reports and annual research archives.
+For example, [the questions used in our 2023 survey](/research/2023/questions/).
+* **DORA Community and ecosystem**: Our findings have fostered a vibrant community and ecosystem.
+Organizations worldwide have leveraged our research to conduct their own internal studies, further validating and extending our findings.
+We encourage you to [join the DORA community](https://dora.community) to connect with like-minded individuals, share your experiences, and learn from others who are applying DORA's principles and insights.

+While we openly share our research insights and methodologies, we do not share the raw data collected from our studies.
+This is to ensure the privacy and confidentiality of the organizations and individuals who participate in our research.

 ## Accelerate State of DevOps Report 2023
 ### I found an error in the report.
 How can I report it?
 If you've found an error in the Accelerate State of DevOps Report 2023, or any other DORA publication, please [submit a correction](/contact/?inquiry_type=Errata&errata_pub=Accelerate+State+of+DevOps+Report+2023).
 Thank you!